Vocalic R types and word lists for speech therapy practice

 Which simply means, when a learner watches the correct positioning of tongue when producing the R sound, can speed up the learning process.

 Adults usually believe that it is too late to fix their Rhotacism.
-But the truth is people of all ages can improve pronunciation, can learn rhotacism or the difficulty to pronounce any other word at any age!
+But the truth is people of all ages can improve pronunciation, can improve their R sound speech impediment or the difficulty to pronounce any other word at any age!

-Vocalic R Word List (Structured by Sound Type)
+150+ Vocalic R Words, Phrases, Sentences, and Reading Passages (Structured by Sound Type)

 Start practicing the ER Vocalic R words today for just 5 minutes: